 If you love your air fryer, then wait till you try the Char Broil Oil Less Turkey Fryer!
 It cooks a lot more than just turkey, all without oil for meals that are healthy and delicious too.

 4.7 Reviewed by SusanRating:

-The Char Broil Oil Less Turkey Fryer comes highly recommended – to date over 1,600 customers have given it a 5 star rating!
-It’s so popular with consumers that early this year the manufacturer could not keep up with demand (and that was before the current supply chain issues).
+The Char Broil Oil Less Turkey Fryer comes highly recommended – to date 85% of customers have given it a 5 star rating!
+It’s so popular with consumers that some years the manufacturer could not keep up with demand (and that was before the current supply chain issues).

 One reason is that it’s a quality cooker that produces excellent results.
 Another reason is that it’s a whole lot more versatile than you might think.
 If you only ever eat turkey on Thanksgiving Day, a greaseless turkey fryer might seem like a luxury.
 Read on to find out why that isn’t the case.
 Like so many other happy owners, you may be surprised at how often you use your fryer and all the delicious foods you can cook.

 This model is a large capacity, greaseless turkey fryer designed with patented infrared cooking technology.
 It is for outdoor use only, and a propane tank is required but not included..